jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

  Each placement immediately reduces the possibilities for neighboring cells.
 The cell with the fewest remaining possibilities becomes our next target.
 If any cell ends up with zero possibilities, we've hit a contradiction—in Sudoku, you backtrack and try a different value.

-**For our tile-based world:** Think of each grid cell as a Sudoku cell, but instead of numbers, we're placing tiles.
+**For our tile-based world:** Imagine each grid cell as a Sudoku cell, but instead of numbers, we're placing tiles.
 Each tile has sockets, and we define constraint rules about which socket types can connect to each other.

 Let's see this in action using the following water tiles.
 We'll learn how constraints propagate to form a coherent environment: